Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 People need to be educated on the narcissistic personality disorder, but you need to remember its not their fault they don’t understand what a narcissist has done to you, or how you’re reacting.

-The same goes for those who go back to the narcissist, they don’t understand the trauma bond that needs to be broken, it’s hard to break free so you don’t go back.
-It takes an average of seven attempts to get out and stay out, some make it out the first-time sine it takes a while longer, through doubts and fear.
+The same goes for those who go back to the narcissist, and they don’t understand the trauma bond that needs to be broken, it’s hard to break free, so you don’t go back.
+It takes an average of seven attempts to get out and stay out, and some make it out the first time since it takes a while longer, through doubts and fear.

 You have to remember how hard it is for you to come to terms with and you lived through it, so you have to try as hard as it is not to react or get over emotional, towards police when the narcissist had pressed charges against you.
 Not to go trying to warn the new partner as frustrating as it can be as you know what they are about to go through.

 You have to be as reasonable and as rational as possible, gather as much evidence as possible when it comes to court cases, messages and photos.

 It’s hard coming to terms with everything you’ve been through, some shout it from the rooftops, which is actually what we need to get it out there known and understanding to those who have and haven’t lived it, others shut down and shut themselves off, they need to know how they feel is normal, is relevant, and people do understand.